-Many students ask, “Should I become a yoga instructor?”
+Many students ask themselves, “Should I become a yoga instructor?”
 Does this seem familiar: For some time now, you have had a deep passion and a calling to teach yoga training sessions.
 You simply love all of the different yoga techniques (asana, mudra, pranayama, meditation, mantra, etc.) that it involves, and you just cannot wait to teach your own classes on a regular basis.
 However, you have also been wondering if you should become a yoga instructor.
 What are some things to consider before you decide?

 Your Skill Set